Texas State Historical Association (TSHA)

 The KB cites TSHA reference publications across several family-genealogy and SA-history pages:

-• Handbook of Texas Online — the canonical Texas historical reference.
-Cited from people/william-l-menger.md and people/mary-menger.md for the Mary Menger article that surfaces the Menger Hotel founders.
+- Handbook of Texas Online — the canonical Texas historical reference.
+Cited from people/william-a-menger.md and people/mary-menger.md for the Mary Menger article that surfaces the Menger Hotel founders.

-• Mary Menger article (Tim Draves, 30 June 2020) — the TSHA Handbook entry that anchors the Catherine Menger Lineage Question — daughter vs. granddaughter of William L. Menger.
+- Mary Menger article (Tim Draves, 30 June 2020) — the TSHA Handbook entry that anchors the Catherine Menger Lineage Question — resolved as daughter (not granddaughter) of William A. Menger.
 Authored by Tim Draves (husband of Nancy Draves, great-granddaughter of R. W. Menger).

 TSHA member network